Akiokita/full-stack/README.md

 Go to 'application.properties' inside the folder 'src\main\resources\application.properties'and set 'spring.datasource.username' and 'spring.datasource.password' with your database specifications.

+All the front-end pages are in the 'front-end/resources/views' folder.

 # Start

 Run the 'back-end' with your IDE of preference.